JSkimming/Castle.Core.AsyncInterceptor/README.md

 ### Option 1:  Implement `IAsyncInterceptor` interface to intercept invocations

-Create a class that implements `IAsyncInterceptor`, then register it for interception in the same was as `IInterceptor` using the ProxyGenerator extension methods, e.g.
+Create a class that implements `IAsyncInterceptor`, then register it for interception in the same way as `IInterceptor` using the ProxyGenerator extension methods, e.g.

 ```csharp